bigyanse/blango/README.md

 ## Contributing

 Your contribution would be highly appreciated.
-If you are new to open source, check out some [guides](#https://opensource.guide).
+If you are new to open source, check out some [guides](https://opensource.guide).

 Though it is highly susceptible to change, you can roughly follow this workflow for now:

 1) Fork this repository on GitHub.
 2) Clone your forked repository locally.
 3) Check [Installation and Usage](#installation-and-usage) for running it locally.
 4) Make your changes and push it to your fork.
-Please follow good commit naming [conventions](https://github.com/folke/devmoji#devmoji---list) or good branch naming conventions like `feature/some-feature` or `bugfix/some-bug-fix`.
+Please follow good commit naming [conventions](https://github.com/folke/devmoji#devmoji---list) or good branch naming conventions like `feature/some-feature`, `bugfix/some-bug-fix`.